capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/provord4.png
    :align: center

-In the displayed view you can review the details of the order and the details of your products acquired by the customer, including the chosen characteristics.
+In the displayed view you can review the details of the order and the details of your data acquired by the customer, including the chosen characteristics.

 Additionally, you can view the customer notes clicking on the *Notes* tab